DevChristianMorris/ArcTestMaster/Readme.txt

-Install NuGet package "Microsoft.AspNet.WebApi.Client" to your project."
+Install NuGet package "Microsoft.AspNet.WebApi.Client" to your project.